What is Augmented Intelligence?

 3. Decide which volume parts you'd hand to AI — and the exact point where you'd stay in the loop to verify, the way Maria did.

-That split is the skill.
-Do it five times this week and it stops being an exercise and becomes a habit.
+That split is the move to practise.
+Do it five times this week and see whether it stops being an exercise and becomes a habit.